Mike McGill: Bones Brigade

 McGill was a member of the "Bones Brigade", an elite team of skateboarders that was sponsored by Powell Peralta, who dominated professional skateboarding (in both contests and popularity stakes) for a large part of the 1980s.
 Led by Stacey Peralta, the team also consisted of Lance Mountain, Tony Hawk, Rodney Mullen, Tommy Guerrero, and Steve Caballero.

 McGill appeared with Peralta and other Bones Brigades members during the 2012 promotional screenings of the Peralta-directed Bones Brigade documentary, Bones Brigade: An Autobiography.
 The documentary premiered at the Sundance film festival and a trailer was released in January 2012.

 Post-Bones Brigade

 McGill mainly skated vertical, and when street skating began to dominate the industry, McGill turned to the business side of skating.
 He started his own skateboard company, "Chapter Seven" (which is now defunct), and opened his own skate park.
 As of 2012, he owns a skate shop in Encinitas, California McGills Skateshop, as well as marketing a line of beginners' skateboards, safety equipment and portable skate ramps, rails, and Air Speed skate shoes through Wal-Mart.

 Contest history

-All contest results are covered in Thrasher Magazine and can be checked at the Thrasher Magazine Archives.
+All contest results are covered in Thrasher Magazine and can be checked at the magazine's archives.

 Media

-In 2006 McGill was featured in a commercial for the Discovery Channel as the inventor of the McTwist.
+In 2006, McGill was featured in a commercial for the Discovery Channel as the inventor of the McTwist.
 McGill has also teamed up with Powell Peralta and reissued his signature boards from the 1980s.
 He continues to skateboard.